BinaryBun/hash_mai8bit/README.md

 ## **About**
-Basic hash-map[string]string on 8bit hash-function Person.
+Basic hash-map[string]string on 8bit Pearson's hash-function.

 ## **Example**